Nikon D1 vs Fujifilm GFX 50S

 Review summary: Nikon D1 vs Fujifilm GFX 50S

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D1 or the Fujifilm GFX 50S – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Nikon D1: